rwiankowski/azurepractical/Content/Part1/azureActiveDirectory.md

 ### Azure AD Business-to-Business Collaboration

-When you do end up having multiple tenants, you could keep them completely isolated and create the same set of user accounts (and potentially groups) in every one of them, but that would be very impractical.
+When you end up having multiple tenants, you could keep them completely isolated and create duplicate user accounts (and potentially groups) in every one of them, but that would be impractical.
 Also, you would eventually face configuration drift and potentially expose security vulnerabilities.

 You can use the Azure AD Business to Business (Azure AD B2B) collaboration to mitigate this challenge.
 The service allows us to invite an Azure AD account from one tenant as a guest user in another tenant.
 If you remember Guest Users from earlier in this chapter, that was Azure AD B2B.
 When you invite an external account into your tenant, your directory only stores a reference (pointer) to the Azure AD account in another tenant.
 When the user tries to authenticate, they are redirected to their home tenant, and once they obtain an authentication token, they are redirected back and authorised.